tomasvn/til/GENERAL_LEARNING/2021/13-01-2021/NOTES.md

 - use `u` - undo command, `U` - fix whole line
 - use `CTRL + R` - to redo commands

-- continue with :book: VIM tutor - lesson 3.1
+- continue with :book: VIM tutor - lesson 3.2
+- learn about `PUT COMMAND` - use `p` to put previously deleted text after the cursor - reference VIM tutor lesson 3.1

 ### VS Code